 We work out minimum thresholds based on the:

 - academic capability to succeed in tertiary studies

 - demand for places available within the course.

-If you’ve got an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or International Baccalaureate Diploma score of 33 or better, you are guaranteed a place in some of our courses.
+If you’ve got an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or a completed International Baccalaureate Diploma score of 33 or better, you are guaranteed a place in some of our courses.
 Check your course information to find out if your course is included.

-If you get an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or International Baccalaureate Diploma score of 33 or better, you are guaranteed a place in some of our courses.
+If you get an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or a completed International Baccalaureate Diploma score of 33 or better, you are guaranteed a place in some of our courses.
 Check your course information to find out if your course is included.

-Applicants who have an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or International Baccalaureate Diploma score of 33 or better are guaranteed a place in some of our courses.
+Applicants who have an OP 1-5, selection rank of 93 or better (or equivalent ATAR), or a completed International Baccalaureate Diploma score of 33 or better are guaranteed a place in some of our courses.
 Check the course information to find out which courses are included.

 To apply based on your employment experience, you must be aged 17 or older.
 You can use your employment experience even if you haven't completed Year 12, but you can't apply on this basis if it's been less than a year since you left school (even if you did complete Year 12).

 The skills and experience you’ve gained through paid work experience can be translated by QTAC into a selection rank (from 55-93, depending on your skill level and length of service).
 You’ll be allocated a selection rank based on the skill level associated with your employment and the length of time you were employed in that role.
 The work you’ve done does not necessarily have to be in an area related to your proposed field of study.